HenrikHalvorsenLawo/fuscus/README.md

 PID control of a heater or cooler.
 A serial link joins the two parts of the system together.

+This work of fuscus adds support for using a TCP connection instead of a virtual serial port (modelled on brewpi-esp8266 by thorrak).
+It also adds MQTT support as an alternative to GPIO, giving the option of controlling relays by publishing to MQTT topics and receiving temperature readings by subscribing to other MQTT topics.
+A combination of GPIO and MQTT should also work, but hasn ot been tested.

 There are very good reasons for allocating a microcontroller to the task of heating and cooling control.
 The primary one being that they are very reliable.
 If the Raspberry Pi should crash the microcontroller